-"His Holy Father is in good, Francis, 84, is expected to overall condition, alert and breathing spontaneously," Bruni said in a written state-ment, adding the operation Patient lasted about three hours.
+"His Holy Father is in good, Francis, 84, is expected to overall condition, alert and breathing spontaneously," Bruni said in a written state- have said. ment, adding the operation lasted about three hours.

-The procedure generally entails removing the left side of the colon and then joining up the large intestine.
+The procedure generally entails removing the left side of the colon and then joining up the remaining healthy parts of Feroci said he had heard from the large intestine.
 But the Vatican didn't elaborate.